-Update: These offers for the Amex EveryDay® Credit Card and the Gold Delta SkyMiles® Credit Card from American Express have expired.
+Update: These offers for the Amex EveryDay® Credit Card, the Gold Delta SkyMiles® Credit Card from American Express and the Platinum Delta SkyMiles® Credit Card from American Express have expired.
 Learn more about the current offers here.

 Update: Delta will no longer be limiting transfers from partner programs.